artem-xox/agents/README.md

 - **Domain Layer**: Core entities (`Message`, `ChatRequest`, `ChatResponse`) and interfaces (`Agent`)
 - **Agent Layer**: Concrete implementations of different AI agents
+- **Infrastructure Layer**: Dialog cache and other infrastructure components
 - **UI Layer**: Streamlit-based web interface for user interaction

 This separation makes it easy to add new agent types or modify the UI without affecting the core domain logic.